Black Friday Deals

 You might want to consider how much time and effort you’re willing to put into manual brewing.
 After all, some of the most highly regarded drippers require a level of patience and dedication that you might find overwhelming.
 Besides, do you really have half an hour to prepare expert-level coffee every morning?

-As it happens, a new breed of automatic pour-over coffee machines has emerged to compete with traditional drippers.
+As it happens, a new breed of automatic pour-over drip coffee makers has emerged to compete with traditional drippers.
 Seriously, check out my best drip coffee maker guide if you don’t believe me.
-Machines like the Ratio Six and Gevi 4 in 1 are capable of producing exceptional results with very little effort on your part.
+Along with the xBloom, machines like the Ratio Six and Gevi 4 in 1 are capable of producing exceptional results with very little effort on your part.

 Ultimately, I’d say an automatic pour-over maker is worth considering if you don’t mind spending more money.